myxcel/songe/README.md

 in the signature file `.sgsig`.
 Adding the key to the trusted list is only an additional layer of security: it allows you to check the sender's key only once.

-- Can I sign or verify from the standard input ?

-The signature process requires a file (can not be signed from `stdin`) but in the embedded mode (`--embed` option) the verification can read from `stdin`.

 - I sign a file in embedded signature (`--embed` option), and the verification fails.
 Why?

 For security reasons, the verification first checks if a file without `.sgsig` extension